 The Department maintains a workforce of geoscientists (geologists, geochemists, geophysicists, and resource specialists) with expertise in critical minerals and materials.
 The Department continuously collects, analyzes, and disseminates data and information on domestic and global rare-earth and other critical mineral reserves and resources, production, consumption, and use.
-This information is published annually in the USGS Mineral Commodity Summaries (USGS, 2013) and includes a description of current events, trends, and issues related to supply and demand.
+This information is published annually in the USGS Mineral Commodity Summaries (USGS, 2015) and includes a description of current events, trends, and issues related to supply and demand.

 The Department, through the USGS, stands ready to fulfill its role as the federal provider of unbiased research on known mineral resources, assessment of undiscovered mineral resources, and information on domestic and global production and consumption of mineral resources for use in global critical mineral supply chain analysis.
-The BLM is committed to implementing efficiencies for the environmentally-responsible development of critical minerals on Federal lands.

-We note, however, that many of the activities called for in S. 1600 are already authorized by existing authorities.
+We note, however, that many of the activities called for in S. 883 are already authorized by existing authorities.
 Any activities conducted to fulfill the objectives of the bill would require substantial resources and would need to compete for funding with other priorities.

-Thank you for the opportunity to present the views of the Department on S. 1600.
+Thank you for the opportunity to present the views of the Department on S. 883.
 I will be happy to answer any questions.